flatironinstitute/nemos/docs/index.md

             </p>
             <hr>
             <p>
                 Already familiar with the concepts?
-Learn how you can process and analyze your data with NeMoS.
+Learn how you can process and analyze your data with NeMoS.  <br><br><i>Requires familiarity with the theory</i>
             </p>
             <p>
                 <a href="../generated/how_to_guide">